Rust Error Handling, Demystified

 It took us some time to reach that point but from now on I consider we know:

-• How to play with code in the package
+• How to play with code of the repo

 • How to build (CTRL+SHIFT+B)